Skip to content

 Blending Tradition With Sustainability

-For the project, Holst worked with a diverse team of architects, engineers, and craftspeople to combine traditional Bhutanese artisanship with sustainable design techniques.
+For the project, we worked with a diverse team of architects, engineers, and craftspeople to combine traditional Bhutanese artisanship with sustainable design techniques.
 Sustainable design strategies implemented throughout the library include custom-insulated glazing units produced by a Bhutanese craftsman, radiant heating, and a simple roof truss system that protects the insulation and decreases roof weight.
 The building’s compact footprint also reduced construction costs and energy consumption.

 Traditional Bhutanese Craftsmanship